Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Algorithms, instances and cost model

 We consider random $k$-SAT instances, which we generate using the CNFgen tool.\footnote{See \url{https://massimolauria.net/cnfgen/}.} Specifically, each clause is picked uniformly randomly and independently from all possible clauses, excluding those which contain duplicate variables.
 In addition, we consider random SAT instances that have an increasing amount of ``structure."
 There is an increasing body of work substantiating the notion of structure in SAT instances~\cite{alyahya2023structure}.
 We use a simplified version of the similarity-popularity model from~\cite{levy2017locality}, which are specifically designed to exhibit some characteristics of many real-world SAT instances, which works as follows.
 Say we wish to sample a SAT formula with $n$ variables and $m$ clauses.
 Assign each variable $x_i$ and clause $j$ a uniformly random angle $\theta \in [0,2\pi)$.
 To sample the formula, iterate over each clause $j$ and sample its $k$ variables according to the following distribution:

-where $R$ is a normalization coefficient.
+where $N$ is a normalization coefficient.
 When a variable is added to a clause, it is negated with probability $1/2$.
 Intuitively, the occurrence of $i$ in the denominator means we expect variable $x_{i}$ to occur much more often than variable $x_{i+1}$ (``popularity"), while $|\theta_i - \theta_j|$ means variables and clauses with similar angles are more likely to end up together (``similarity").
-We get to set the parameter $\beta$.\footnote{In~\cite{levy2017locality}, $\beta$ is denoted by $T$ as it can intuitively be understood as some notion of ``temperature,'' but we have switched notation to prevent confusion with the ``$T$-gate.''} As we increase $\beta$, we decrease the popularity and similarity effects, and hence the exploitable structure in the instances.
+We get to set the parameter $\beta$.\footnote{In~\cite{levy2017locality}, $\beta$ is denoted by $T$ as it can intuitively be understood as some notion of ``temperature,'' but we have switched notation to prevent confusion with the ``$T$-gate.''
+Similarly, they denote the normalization coefficient $N$ by $R$, which we have changed to prevent confusion with the effective resistance $R$.} As we increase $\beta$, we decrease the popularity and similarity effects, and hence the exploitable structure in the instances.
 In particular, as $\beta \to \infty$, we recover the uniformly random model outlined above.

 For both models, we consider $3$, $4$, $\dots$, $12$-SAT, choosing the number of clauses $m$ such that the ratio $m/n$ is the threshold of satisfiability $\alpha_k$.
 This is defined so that as $n \to \infty$, a random $k$-SAT instance is satisfiable with probability 1 for any $\alpha < \alpha_k$ and with probability 0 for any $\alpha > \alpha_k$.
 The existence of such thresholds (known as the Satisfiability Conjecture) has been proven for large $k$~\cite{ding2015proof}; however, for small values of $k \geq 3$, only bounds are known.
 We list the ratios we use in~\cref{tab:ratios}, which we took from Table~10 in Ref.~\cite{campbell2019applying}.